-If you decided to declutter this winter, you can use some of the strategies I have to clear out space in my small apartment.
+If you've decided to declutter, you can use some of these strategies to clear out space in your home.
 In fact, here are a few things you should definitely toss:

-I'm sure you hate throwing away old makeup (that shadow is just so pretty!), but these products are no longer usable.
-Expired makeup has dried, doesn't work as well and isn't as good for your skin anymore.
-Plus, if you let the item get to the point of expiration, you probably didn't like it as much as you think you did.
-(Seriously, I never use all the lipsticks I own).
+Most people hate tossing old makeup (that shadow is just so pretty!), but old products are no longer usable: Expired makeup has often dried up, doesn't work as well, and isn't as good for your skin.
+Into the trash it goes.

 Your pinky toes don't like poking out of your socks, especially if you live in a chilly climate.
-Do your feet a favor and toss any socks with holes, then go to the store and buy new ones.
-The same goes for other clothing that's worn.
+Do your feet a favor and toss any socks with holes, the same goes for other clothing that's worn.

-Some issues are fixable, such as a split seam or minor tear, but others are a lost cause.
-Know which is which - a good rule of thumb is to ask yourself whether you actually will pull out a needle and thread and repair the item.
+Some issues are fixable, such as a split seam or minor tear, but a good rule of thumb is to ask yourself whether you actually will pull out a needle and thread and repair the item.
 No?
 Then it's garbage fodder.

-Dried herbs and ground spices never expire, but they do lose their flavor and aroma.
-So here's a decluttering tip: Get rid of any herb or spice that you've had for six months or longer.
+Dried herbs and ground spices lose their flavor and aroma with time.
+Here's a decluttering tip: Get rid of any herb or spice that you've had for six months or longer.
 If the spice is whole, it will last years, so you can prevent expiration by purchasing whole and grinding at home.

 Ring in the new year by decluttering your kitchen cabinets.
-Within lurks Tupperware without lids, unused (and frankly odd) coffee mugs, unitaskers you've never touched, and so on.
-If you haven't made use of a kitchen item, or you no longer have all the components (I swear my cabinets devour my stuff), then get rid of it.
+Within lurks plastic storage containers without lids, unused mismatched coffee mugs, appliances you've never touched, and so on.
+If you haven't made use of a kitchen item, or you no longer have all the components, then get rid of it.

-Batteries and light bulbs that have lost their juice have no place in your apartment.
-I get it-- you replace the batteries on your remote and quickly get back to watching a show, only to forget to toss the old ones.
-Now's the time to find those dead items and put them where they belong-- in the garbage.
+Batteries and light bulbs that have lost their juice have no place in your home.
+It happens: You replace the batteries on your remote and quickly get back to watching a show, only to forget to toss the old ones.
+Now's the time to find those dead items and put them where they belong: in the garbage.

-An old cellphone, a tablet you don't touch, etc., all take up space and collect dust in your apartment, but they could earn you some money.
-Wipe the memory from your gadgets and take them to a pawn shop.
-If you can't sell your belongings, look up a place near you where you can recycle the product.
+An old cellphone, a tablet you don't touch, and more all take up space and collect dust in your apartment, but they could earn you some money.
+Wipe the memory from your gadgets and lookup sites online where you can sell them.
+If this doesn't work, look for a recycling center near you that takes electronics.